KLayout/klayout/macbuild/ReadMe.md

 $ /usr/bin/python --version
   Python 2.7.16
 ```

-Big Sur (11.x) and Monterey (< 12.3) still provide Python 2.7 binaries to run various legacy applications.<br>
+This configuration WAS possible only for macOS Catalina (10.15.7).<br>
-However, the latest Xcode 13.1 does not allow us to link the legacy Python 2.7 library with the newly compiled KLayout binaries.<br>
+However, it is no longer supported since KLayout version 0.28.x~ uses some Python3-specific features.
-Moreover, Monterey (12.3.1) finally eliminated the Python 2.7 binaries.<br>
+Therefore, MacPorts' Ruby 3.1 and Python 3.8 are adopted as the default environment for Catalina.
-Therefore, Homebrew is adopted as the default environment for Big Sur and Monterey.
+Big Sur and Monterey use Homebrew's Ruby 3.1 and Python 3.8 by default.

 The build script **`build4mac.py`** provides several possible combinations of Qt5, Ruy, and Python modules to accommodate such a slightly complex environment.<br>
 Some typical use cases are described in Section 6.